- Message from the Principal

 School-wide expectations are posted throughout the building and in every classroom.
 At the beginning and during the year, students are taught and re-taught these expectations in various settings, such as in the hallways, cafeteria, on the playground, etc. These guidelines are included in the handbook.
 Students and classes can earn “Way to Soar” grams for exhibiting positive behaviors.

-- hats, hoods, and bandanas will not be worn inside the building, (girls and boys)
+- hoods and bandanas will not be worn inside the building

 - drug or alcohol branded clothing is not acceptable

 - inappropriate language, sexual innuendos or images are not acceptable

 - belts will need to be worn with pants that tend to sag

 - shorts and skirts must be at least “fingertip” length

 - tank tops strap should be two fingers width